Qon/combinassembly/README.md

 # TODO

-- More guides, example codes, language documentation
+- More guides, example programs, language documentation
+- Editor and assembler improvements:
+    - Web editor should remember code on reload
     - Improved error handling and reporting.
     - 2D layout (multiple columns) so that you can actually find a space where the program fits large programs.
+- New language features
     - Memory mapped IO language support
+    - Language features for connecting multiple parallel execution units (with their own instruction pointers) that can communicate with eachother through memory.
     - Entity JSON description for extensibility (any entity wired into the program, even from mods).
 Will also require support for differently sized entities.
-Possibility of removing operations `arith` and `decid` from language and supply them as "standard library" macros instead?
+        - Possibility of removing operations `arith` and `decid` from language and supply them as "standard library" macros instead?
+        - Will need blueprint string decoder added to interface
     - 1 tick jump possible?

 # Credits